Updated for 2023-2024

 Here is just a small sampling of some of the incredible international volunteer experiences offered in December and January.

-If you’re on a tight budget for your winter break travels, International Volunteer HQ (IVHQ) offers lots of affordable volunteer opportunities starting from only $180 for your first week overseas.
-Since 2007, IVHQ has placed more than 80,000 volunteers all over the world on programs ranging from child care, to medical care, to teaching, to environmental conservation and much more.
+If you’re on a tight budget for your winter break travels, International Volunteer HQ (IVHQ) offers lots of affordable volunteer opportunities starting from only $20 per day!
+Since 2007, IVHQ has placed more than 130,000 volunteers all over the world on programs ranging from child care, to medical care, to teaching, to environmental conservation and much more.

-Spend your winter break on the sunny island of Chios in Greece, situated in the Aegean Sea.
-You can choose from four IVHQ projects: Food Outreach, Kindergarten, School Support, and Special Needs Care.
-The Food Outreach program supports more than 700 people per day, distributing food to churches and community centers.
-Volunteer duties include food preparation, cooking, cleaning, packing, and distribution.
+Spend your winter break in Athen, Greece, situated in the Aegean Sea.
+You can choose from multiple IVHQ projects, including Ethical Fashion, Homeless support, Community Support, and Special Needs Care.
 IVHQ volunteers with School Support, Special Needs, and Kindergarten projects work under the supervision of teachers, assisting with administrative tasks and playing with the children during break time.
-Accommodations are in a Katarraktis apartment, in shared rooms with up to six other IVHQ volunteers.
-IVHQ’s Greece program starts from $340 for the first week.
+Accommodations are in a sustainable hostel in the heart of Athens.
+IVHQ’s Greece program starts from $605 for the first week.
 Click here to read more!

 Since 2011, Plan My Gap Year has provided affordable placements for travelers who would like to volunteer in childcare, teaching, wildlife conservation, community projects, medical care, and mental health in Africa, Asia, and the Pacific.
 Plan My Gap Year prides itself on transparency and accountability, with all programs personally inspected and vetted by the team to ensure safety and to be sure that you are matched with an initiative that complements your skills and interests.
 And with recognition such as the Shell LiveWire Grand Idea Award, Thailand Green Excellence Award, and Special Recognition from the United Nations in Sri Lanka, Plan My Gap Year is a wonderful organization to check out if you want to make sure you’re helping with sustainable, impactful initiatives.